|

 out about various types of mortgages, and much more.

-HUD owns homes in communities across the country, and sells them at attractive prices and
+A WORD ABOUT HUD HOMES HUD owns homes in communities across the country, and sells them at attractive prices and economical terms.
+Some may be "fixer-uppers," but many are in very good condition and located

 in fine neighborhoods.
 HUD homes are sold "as is," so you'll want a trained home inspector to